argoproj/argo-workflows/docs/fields.md

 ## Amount

-Amount represent a numeric amount.
+Amount represent a numeric amount.+kubebuilder:validation:Type=number

 <details>
 <summary>Examples with this field (click to open)</summary>